alfiephillips/booking-system/README.md

 # booking-system

-This was a small project developed by a Friend and I as a Booking System for a Hotel using ExpressJS and SQL.
+This was a small project developed by a Friend and I as a Booking System for a Hotel using ExpressJS, React, SQL and Authentication Provider (Auth0)